Daung

 Daung (ဒေါင်း; lit.
-'Peafowl', born Thuya Aung; 30 March 1990) is a Burmese film and television actor and former footballer.
+'Peafowl', born Thura Aung; 30 March 1990) is a Burmese film and television actor and former footballer.
 He first gained widespread fame in Myanmar through his role in the 2019 film The Only Mom.
 Daung is known for his method acting performances, in contrast to the more typical melodramatic forms of acting popular in Burmese cinema.

 Early life

-Daung was born on 30 March 1990 in Minhla, Pyay District, Bago Division, Burma.
+Daung was born on 30 March 1990 in Minhla, Tharyarwaddy District, Bago Division, Burma.
 He is the 4th son of 5 siblings.
 He moved to Mandalay in the second grade.

+His artistic talents emerged early; by fifth grade, he was teaching himself traditional Burmese songs on guitar and soon expanded his musical abilities across various instruments.
+By tenth grade, he had moved to Yangon as a self-taught singer-songwriter, aiming for a career in the city's music industry.

 Club career

 Southern Myanmar F.C

-Daung moved to Yangon to pursue a singing career, and subsequently signed a 3-year contract in 2010 to play for Southern Myanmar F.C. as a striker.

-Career
+While pursuing music, he was scouted for professional football.
+In 2012, he signed as a striker for Southern Myanmar F.C., a Mawlamyine-based club predominantly operating from Yangon.
+After a few years, he decided to leave football.

+Entertainment career

 2015–2017: Acting debut and recognition

 Daung made his acting debut with a leading role in the film The Second Heart in 2015, after being selected by Satori Creative Works, a film production company, from among almost 500 amateur actors.
 He then starred a male lead in the film Little Umbrella Story alongside Paing Phyo Thu in 2017.
 The film was both a domestic hit in Myanmar, and led to increased recognition for Daung.

+His stage name, "Daung" (ဒေါင်း), meaning "Peacock," was chosen by him from a list provided by Satori, primarily for its uniqueness.
+The peacock is a significant national symbol in Myanmar, associated with the Konbaung monarchy and the anti-colonial nationalist movement.

 In 2017, he gain increased attention and popularity with his role as Maung Maung Gyi in the television series Bagan Myo Thu alongside May Myint Mo and Htoo Aung, aired on MRTV-4 on 28 November 2018 which was a huge commercial success, topping television ratings and becoming the most watched Burmese television drama at that time.